Monday, 13 May 2013

 Hospital food - UK Style

-No complaints from Kitty!
+*No actual complaints from Kitty!

 ...Especially when friends would regularly bring in Happy Meals and more chocolate than Augustus Gloop could handle